How Fermented Plant Extracts Fit Into Soil Management

 • Soil preparation and conditioning

-The emphasis is on integration and consistency, not on isolated or corrective applications.
+The focus is on integration and consistency rather than isolated applications.

-Fermented plant extracts are typically applied diluted in water and directed toward the soil or growing medium.
-The focus of application is the soil system rather than the plant itself.
+These products are typically applied diluted in water and directed toward the soil or growing medium.

-• Applying in combination with existing fertilization and soil amendment strategies
+• Using them alongside existing fertilization and amendment strategies

-• Observing soil and plant responses over time
+• Observing soil and plant response over time

-• Adjusting use based on soil conditions and management goals
+• Adjusting use based on conditions and goals

 • Balanced fertilization programs